ROCm/rocm-install-on-linux/docs/install/3rd-party/llama-cpp-install.rst

 `llama.cpp <https://github.com/ggml-org/llama.cpp>`__ is an open-source framework
 for Large Language Model (LLM) inference that runs on both central processing units (CPUs) and graphics processing units (GPUs).
-It is written in plain C/C++, providing a simple, dependency-free setup.

-This topic covers installation.
+This topic covers setup instructions and the necessary files to build, test, and run llama.cpp with ROCm support in a Docker environment.
 To learn more about llama.cpp on ROCm, including its use cases, recommendations, as well as hardware and software compatibility, see :doc:`rocm:compatibility/ml-compatibility/llama-cpp-compatibility`.